 Our Facility in Colorado

-We’re a modern 64-bed, private room, inpatient facility in Loveland, Colorado with cutting edge medical technology and a strong reputation for clinical excellence and healthcare quality.
+We’re a modern 64-bed inpatient facility in Loveland, Colorado, with leading-edge medical technology and a strong reputation for clinical excellence and healthcare quality.

 Because alcohol is legal and easy to get, it may seem less harmful than illicit or prescription drugs.
 Unfortunately, alcohol addiction affects people across the country and here in Colorado.
 At Northpoint Colorado, we believe in helping the greater Colorado community with individualized detox and alcohol rehab programs.